devstream-io/devstream/docs/contributor_ladder.md

 1. The member contributor is nominated by a sponsor, by opening an issue in the appropriate repository.
 2. The second sponsor from a different employer seconds the nomination in the issue.
 3. The nomination is reviewed publicly in a community meeting.
 All members vote for the nomination.
 A majority is required in order to approve the nomination.
-4. Publicly announce the result in the issue, and in the contributor slack channel; and invite the member into the member channel.
+4. Publicly announce the result in the issue, and in the [contributor slack channel](https://cloud-native.slack.com/messages/devstream-contributors)。

 ## Reviewer